-The Dokumentation Obersalzberg, also called Obersalzberg Documentation Center, is a historical place of remembrance and guided learning conceptualized by the German Institute of Contemporary History on behalf of the Free State of Bavaria, which offers the opportunity to study and reflect on the history of Obersalzberg as well as Nazi Germany.
-Its permanent exhibition is accompanied by varying exhibitions, lectures and special events as well as workshops.
+Dokumentation Obersalzberg, or Obersalzberg Documentation Centre, is a historical place of remembrance and guided learning conceptualised by the German Institute of Contemporary History on behalf of the Free State of Bavaria, which offers the opportunity to study and reflect on the history of Obersalzberg as well as Nazi Germany.
+Its permanent exhibition is accompanied by varying special exhibitions, lectures and events as well as workshops.

 Located in Bavaria, Germany, close to the Austrian border, Obersalzberg was one of the most popular tourist destinations in the Berchtesgaden Alps in the 19th century.
-That changed when Hitler purchased the local Mountain House residence and Obersalzberg became a restricted area, the so-called Führersperrgebiet, which shielded Hitler, SS and police leaders as well as other party officials from public access.
+That changed when Hitler purchased the local Mountain House residence, and Obersalzberg became a restricted area, the so-called Führersperrgebiet, which shielded Hitler, SS and police leaders as well as other party officials from the public.
 Hitler's last visit was in 1944, before he left for his Wolf's Lair headquarters in July.
 The premises were heavily damaged by an Allied air raid of Biritsh and American bombers in April 1945.

 The Occupation of US Troops